Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Razor Dancer and Wise Steel/Wise Steel Form.md

 ## Special activation rules

-Whenever the wielder uses the reflexive movement granted by a successful disengage to move toward an ally toward whom she has a positive Major or Defining Tie, she may reflexively activate [[Wise Steel Form]].
+Whenever the wielder uses the reflexive movement granted by a successful disengage to move toward an ally toward whom she has a positive Major or Defining [[Intimacy|Tie]], she may reflexively activate [[Wise Steel Form]].
 ## Terrestrial

 The wielder must still pay the [[Initiative]] cost of disengaging.